Jeson-Antony/DE-Stock-Market-Project-Kafka/README.md

 # Stock-Market-Project-Using-Kafka
-## Introduction
+## Description:
-In this data engineering project I wrote a code for the producer part to process the data and consumer code to read the data into AWS S3 bucket used AWS crawler to traverse the entire schema from the S3 bucket so that it can be queried using AWS Athena.
+In this data engineering project I wrote a code for the producer part to process the data and consumer code to read the processed data from producer into AWS S3 bucket.
+Used AWS crawler to traverse the entire schema from the S3 bucket so that it can be queried using AWS Athena.
+The command_kafka.txt is for reference of commands used to start the zoo-keeper services and the kafka-server at the same time it also has commands to create a topic in kafka and the commands for starting the producer and consumer.

 ## Technologies Used
 - Programming Language - Python